garfix/richard/README.md

 * Python code as semantic attachments to parsing rules
 * Inference rules (using basic Prolog syntax)
 * Interaction with any type of data source
-* Predefined data sources for Postgres, MySql, Sqlite, Sparql
+* Predefined data sources for Postgres, MySql, Sqlite, and Sparql
+* Implementation of David H.D.
+Warren's query optimizations
+* Code example that mimicks a Chat-80 dialog
-* Code examples mimicking Chat-80, Wikidata access
+* Code example for a Wikidata dialog (proof-of-concept)

 ## Requires